 As a parent, it’s important for you to know that the implant procedure itself is just part of the process.
 After the internal device is implanted, the cochlear implant must be routinely programmed by a specially trained audiologist to ensure the child is hearing to their maximum potential.
 Additionally, children must learn how to hear with the cochlear implant in order to learn how to speak.
 As with newborns, this takes time.
 Ongoing therapy and family involvement, both before and after surgery, are critical to a successful outcome.

-Our program at Nemours is designed with the goal of providing long-term support for patients and families.
+Our cochlear implantation program strives to provide long-term support for your child and your family.
 In addition, we offer families the convenience of having all the services associated with cochlear implantation all in one place.

 This team includes: